 Towards the north, the exposed section of the sequence is defined by the Alip River fault zone, a significant west-north-west trending left-lateral structure.

 Towards the south, the Tampakan Andesite sequence, the main primary stratigraphic unit within the district, overlies the section.

-Mineralisation at Tampakan includes high-sulphidation style copper-gold that is related with, and central to, flat-dipping tabular structures of pervasive silica-clay and silica alteration.
-At about 0.3% copper distribution at contour, the deposit hosts up to 400m thick flat-lying to gently plunging tabular structures of mineralisation.
+Mineralisation at Tampakan included high-sulphidation style copper-gold that is related with, and central to, flat-dipping tabular structures of pervasive silica-clay and silica alteration.
+At approximately 0.3% copper distribution at contour, the deposit hosts up to 400m thick flat-lying to gently plunging tabular structures of mineralisation.